-The group, “Google, You Owe Us,” accuses Google of bypassing security restrictions on the Safari browser on iPhone devices to gather personal data, while insisting to users that it was not able to do so.
-The group claims that this bypass, known as the “Safari Workaround” was used to sell personal data from the 5.5 million iPhone users in the U.K.
+A campaign group in the United Kingdom is pressing forward with a lawsuit claiming Google owes a payout to everyone who used an iPhone between 2011 and 2012, because of Google’s data gathering techniques on the Apple browser Safari.
+The group, “Google, You Owe Us,” accuses the technology giant of bypassing security restrictions on the Safari browser on iPhone devices to gather personal data, while insisting to users that it was not able to do so.
+The group claims that this bypass, known as the “Safari Workaround,” was used to sell personal data from 4.4 million iPhone users in the U.K.

-Issues with the “Safari Workaround” date back even further than that, with Google having previously settled out of court with U.S. state attorneys for $17 million in November 2013, and paid a $22.5 million fine to the Federal Trade Commission in August 2012 after the FTC decided that Google had misrepresented its stance on tracking to the Safari users.
+Issues with the Safari Workaround date back even further; Google settled out of court with U.S. state attorneys for $17 million in November 2013, and paid a $22.5 million fine to the Federal Trade Commission in August 2012 after the FTC decided that Google had misrepresented its stance on tracking to Safari users.